Quantco/glum/docs/tutorials/glm_french_motor_tutorial/glm_french_motor.md

 - $y = \frac{z}{w}$: severity

 ### 3.1 Why Gamma distributions
 The severity $y$ is a positive, real number, $y \in (0, \infty)$.
 Theoretically, especially for liability claims, one could have arbitrary large numbers&mdash;very unlikely but possible.
 A very simple distribution for this range is an Exponential distribution, or its generalization, a Gamma distribution $y \sim Gamma$.
-In the insurance industry, it is well known that the severity might be skewed and have heavy tails, i.e. a few very large losses, as does our dataset.
-That's why we only analyse the claim amount cut at 100,000.
+In the insurance industry, it is well known that the severity might be skewed by a few very large losses.
+It's common to model these tail losses separately so here we cut out claims larger than 100,000 to focus on modeling small and moderate claims.

 A Gamma distribution has mean-variance relation $\mathrm{Var}[Y] = \frac{\phi}{w} \mathrm{E}[Y]^2$.
-Note that the dispersion $\phi$ does not influence the estimation of $E[\mu]$.
+Similar to the Poisson regression above, the dispersion parameter $\phi$ does not influence the estimation of $E[Y]$.

 ```python
 df_plot = (